DarkStar1982/exodus_calendar/readme.md

 Revision 2025.07.24

 ## INTRODUCTION
 An accurate and user-friendly Martian calendar would be invaluable for future Martian colonists, yet no commonly accepted system exists today.
-Current proposals, such as the Darian calendar, appear overly complex and demand memorization of numerous unfamiliar terms.
+Current proposals, such as the Darian calendar [1], appear overly complex and demand memorization of numerous unfamiliar terms.
 The ideal system should prioritize accuracy and simplicity while retaining familiar month and weekday names.
 Additionally, maintaining some degree of synchronization between Earth and Mars timekeeping systems would be highly beneficial.

 ## DESCRIPTION